Prince Philip, Duke of Edinburgh: Marriage

-Though Philip appeared "always to have regarded himself as an Anglican", and he had attended Anglican services with his classmates and relations in England and throughout his Royal Navy days, he was baptised in the Greek Orthodox Church.
-The Archbishop of Canterbury, Geoffrey Fisher, wanted to "regularise" Philip's position by officially receiving him into the Church of England, which he did in October 1947.
-The day before the wedding, the King bestowed the style of Royal Highness on Philip, and, on the morning of the wedding, 20 November 1947, he was made the Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich of Greenwich in the County of London.
-Consequently, being already a Knight of the Garter, between 19 and 20 November 1947, he bore the unusual style Lieutenant His Royal Highness Sir Philip Mountbatten and is so described in the letters patent of 20 November 1947.
+Although Philip appeared "always to have regarded himself as an Anglican", and he had attended Anglican services with his classmates and relations in England and throughout his Royal Navy career, he had been baptised in the Greek Orthodox Church.
+The archbishop of Canterbury, Geoffrey Fisher, wanted to "regularise" Philip's position by officially receiving him into the Church of England, which he did in October 1947.
+The day before the wedding, the King bestowed the style of "Royal Highness" on Philip, and on the morning of the wedding, 20 November 1947, he was created Duke of Edinburgh, Earl of Merioneth, and Baron Greenwich of Greenwich in the County of London.
+Consequently, being already a Knight of the Garter, between 19 and 20 November 1947 he bore the unusual style Lieutenant His Royal Highness Sir Philip Mountbatten, and is so described in the letters patent of 20 November 1947.
+Concerned by her father's poor health, Elizabeth insisted that Philip give up smoking, which he did on their wedding day.

 Philip and Elizabeth were married in a ceremony at Westminster Abbey, recorded and broadcast by BBC radio to 200 million people around the world.
 In post-war Britain, it was unacceptable for any of Philip's German relations, including his three surviving sisters, to be invited to the wedding.
-After their marriage, Philip and Elizabeth took residence at Clarence House.
+After their marriage, Philip and Elizabeth took up residence at Clarence House.
 Their first two children were born before Elizabeth's accession in 1952: Prince Charles in November 1948 and Princess Anne in August 1950.
-The couple's marriage was the longest of any British monarch, lasting over 73 years until Philip died in 2021.
-Concerned by her father's poor health, Elizabeth insisted that Philip give up smoking, which he did on their wedding day.

-Philip was introduced to the House of Lords on 21 July 1948, immediately before his uncle Louis Mountbatten, who had been made Earl Mountbatten of Burma.
-Philip ostensibly never spoke in the House of Lords.
-He, his sons and other royals ceased to be members of the House of Lords following the House of Lords Act 1999, although Philip's former brother-in-law, Lord Snowdon, remained in the House.
+Philip was introduced to the House of Lords on 21 July 1948, immediately before his uncle Louis Mountbatten, who had been created Earl Mountbatten of Burma.
+Philip is not recorded as having spoken in the House.
+He, his sons, and other hereditary peers in the royal family ceased to be members following the House of Lords Act 1999, although all peers whose titles were of the first creation were offered life peerages.
+The only member of the royal family to accept was Philip's former brother-in-law, Antony Armstrong-Jones, 1st Earl of Snowdon, who therefore remained in the Lords.